NikolasKotsikos/uReview/README.md

 As part of the design process, before starting my project I made initial wireframes using [Lucidchart](https://lucidchart.com).
 Creating these mock-ups helped me plan the basic structure and arrangement of the features for my site.

+The final design has been influenced by mentor and user feedback so the wireframes map the journey from idea to functioning app.

 - [Homepage](static/assets/readme/pdfs/home.pdf)
 - [Create account page](static/assets/readme/pdfs/create-account.pdf)
 - [Log in page](static/assets/readme/pdfs/log-in.pdf)